Bazist/DniproServer.WIN/README.md

 ```C#
 db.AddDoc(obj);
 ```
 And that's all !
 We indexed the object with all attributes and saved it in convinient **JSON** format.
-You have opportunities to load and update your object partially with minimum traffic.
-You can do searches by documents and do searches inside one document.

 **Link queries** helps build complex queries